gardener/gardener-extension-provider-alicloud/docs/usage/bring-your-own-infrastructure.md

 ## Route Tables and CCM Behavior

 On every reconcile, Gardener discovers the route table associated with each BYO VSwitch (custom route table if one is explicitly associated, otherwise the VPC system route table).
-The discovered route table ID is stored in the shoot's infrastructure status and forwarded to the Cloud Controller Manager as `routeTableIDS`.
+The discovered route table ID is stored in the shoot's infrastructure status and forwarded to the Cloud Controller Manager.

-### Non-overlay networking (default for Calico, Cilium)

-CCM's route controller writes one route entry per worker node into the route table:
+CCM's route controller writes one route entry per worker node into the route table regardless of whether overlay networking is enabled:

 ```
 destination: <node pod CIDR>  →  next-hop: <node IP>
 ```

 Routes are added when nodes join and removed when nodes leave.
+In overlay mode these routes are redundant but are still written.
 Do not manually manage these entries.

 > [!WARNING]
 > When the shoot is deleted, Gardener removes its internal state but does **not** delete the pod CIDR routes that CCM wrote into your route table.
 Routes whose target node has already been terminated become blackhole entries.
 After shoot deletion, manually remove all routes with destinations within the shoot's pod CIDR from the route table.

 > [!NOTE]
 > Each BYO VSwitch should be dedicated to a single shoot.
-If multiple shoots use the same VSwitch and thus the same route table, their pod CIDRs must not overlap — overlapping pod CIDRs cause the CCMs to mutually delete each other's node routes, breaking cluster networking.
+If multiple shoots use the same VSwitch and thus the same route table, their pod CIDRs must not overlap — overlapping pod CIDRs cause the CCMs to mutually delete each other's node routes.
+This applies regardless of whether overlay networking is enabled.

-### Overlay networking

-When overlay networking is enabled, pod-to-pod traffic is encapsulated by the CNI.
-The CCM route controller is not used and no pod CIDR routes are written into your route table.

-## Updating VSwitch IDs
+## VSwitch ID Immutability

-`workersVSwitchID` is immutable under normal operation.
-Changing it is a **last-resort recovery measure** and should only be done when necessary.
-Two situations allow the change:
+`workersVSwitchID` is immutable once the zone is referenced by a worker pool.
+Plan VSwitch assignments carefully before creating the shoot — the ID cannot be changed under normal circumstances.

+The only exceptions where a change is allowed are:

 | Situation | Condition |
 |---|---|
 | The zone has never been used by any worker pool | The zone does not appear in any `spec.provider.workers[].zones` |
 | The old VSwitch no longer exists in Alibaba Cloud | The admission webhook confirms the old VSwitch ID is absent before allowing the change |

-### Recovery when a VSwitch is accidentally deleted

-1. In the Alibaba Cloud console, create a new VSwitch in the same VPC and availability zone.
-Where possible, associate it with the same route table as the old VSwitch to avoid routing changes.
-2. Update the shoot's `InfrastructureConfig`: set `zones[i].workersVSwitchID` to the new VSwitch ID.
-3. The admission webhook calls the Alibaba Cloud API to confirm the old VSwitch is gone and allows the update.

-> [!WARNING]
-> Changing `workersVSwitchID` may change the route table Gardener associates with that zone if the new VSwitch is associated with a different route table.
-Verify that the route table association is correct for your network topology.
+These exceptions exist solely as a recovery path and are not intended for routine reconfiguration.

-## Limitations
+## Constraints

 - **No migration from managed to BYO.** A shoot created with `workers` CIDR zones cannot be converted to BYO mode.
 This is enforced by admission validation.
 - **All zones must use the same mode.** Either all zones use `workersVSwitchID` or all zones use `workers` CIDR.
 Partial BYO is not allowed.